 But there was much more trouble in turn 1.
 Navonne started last of the Alfa’s with a pack of American dogs on his back.
 One of the robust cars hit the Alfa from behind.
 Reducing the tiny Alfa to a mere ping-pong ball amidst a sea of roaring steel.
 The result was mayhem on the front straight as well as in turn 1.
 Bienerth’s Camaro hit the pit lane Armco but was able to continue.
 Only to get a second thump into turn 1, sending him off once more.
 As his car rolled back onto the track, Canton couldn’t avoid him.
 And drove his heavy Mustang straight into Bienerth’s rear.
 Navonne, Canton and Bienerth’s races were over.

 Mean while, at the front, things seemed to settle.
 With the first four drivers running regular laps.
 Almost stable intervals separating them.
 It was however a long race, and things would not last.

 First victim of the race was leader Goissen.
 He went of the track, damaging his car, and was forced to pit for repairs.
 Then, he went of again.
 And that was that: his day was over.

 Fellow BMW-driver Chapman inherited the lead for a short period.
-Behind le Pihive had however made up the majority of lost ground.
-And was closing in fast.
+Behind Le Pihive had however made up the majority of the ground lost in turn one.
+And was closing in fast too.
 He soon caught the BMW and reclaimed his first place.
 To never cede it again.